PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 ### Hints

 *   What do you wish your computer did for you?

 *   What's a problem you've had in the last few weeks that was very manual and a computer could automate?

-* What's a game you like to play?
+*   What's a game you like to play or activity you participate in?
+    Is there a way you could make it more convienent or recreate it?

 ## 2. Reality Check